offbynull/coroutines/README.md

 There are likely other reasons as well.
 Deserialization issues may cause subtle problems that aren't always obvious.
 It's best to avoid serializing coroutines unless you're absolutely sure you know what you're doing.

-#### Is there a Gradle plugin?

-A Gradle plugin is on the backburner.
-In the mean time, Gradle users can make use of the Ant plugin through [Gradle's Ant integration](http://gradle.org/docs/current/userguide/ant.html).
-The major issue here is that the Gradle plugin APIs aren't made available on Maven Central.
-From Maven's [Guide to uploading artifacts to the Central Repository](http://maven.apache.org/guides/mini/guide-central-repository-upload.html):

->I have other repositories or pluginRepositories listed in my POM, is that a problem?
->
->At present, this won't preclude your project from being included, but we do strongly encourage making sure all your dependencies are included in Central.
-If you rely on sketchy repositories that have junk in them or disappear, it just creates havok for downstream users.
-Try to keep your dependencies among reliable repos like Central, Jboss, etc.

 #### What alternatives are available?

 Alternatives to the Coroutines project include: